Monday, March 28, 2016

 It is a more successful feature than its lighthearted competitor, White House Down.
 Both films are definite throwbacks to Die Hard and share the setting and premise of the White House invaded by terrorists, but OLYMPUS is an incredible movie.
 It is both tumultuous and patriotic in displaying well-coordinated action and much bloodshed.
 OLYMPUS is a labour of love for director Antoine Fuqua, whose hybrid and newfound style has nearly outmatched Michael Bay's.
 I say this because Fuqua never attempted to deliver something with plenty of thrills and action without any logic.

-This knockoff has the relatively strong acting of Gerard Butler, Aaron Eckhart and Morgan Freeman.
+This knockoff featured the relatively strong acting of Gerard Butler, Aaron Eckhart, and Morgan Freeman.
 Though Butler was no Bruce Willis, he was in a league of his own.
 Eckhart and Freeman's performances and Butler's make a lethal combination of fine casting choices in this ensemble.

 OLYMPUS stands above Die Hard and almost all other movies that have borrowed its plot.
 It has consolidated its place as one of the best movies of 2013.
 Viewer discretion advises that this feature is not for those under 15.